adibouG/onlineChekin/README.md

 ## Deploy on AWS

-Every change to the develop branch will trigger the gitlab ci/cd pipeline and update the EC2 instance hosting the develop version of the app .
+Every change to the develop branch will trigger the gitlab ci/cd pipeline and update the EC2 instance(s) hosting the in-development version of the app .
-Actually an app instance is running for viewing and testing at http://ec2-52-17-51-8.eu-west-1.compute.amazonaws.com:3000
+Actually an app instance is running for viewing and testing at https://dev.cloud.enzosystems.com:3000